JohnnyHogenbirk/anti_framework_framework/README.md

 As mentioned, the browser (or another webserver) can post data to api.php.
 There must be posted a view name and a button id.
 Each view_name does have a ‘put model’.
 In de map models/model/put you can find them.
 The name is the same as the view name.
 Only the view starts with ‘v_’ (view), the model with ‘mp_’ ( ‘model put’).

 In de model put ini files is per button registered what the actions must be.
-The php-code walk trough these actions.
+The php-code walk through these actions.

 I think not much explanation is needed.
 There are different actions: in the current php-code only mysql, txt, next_view and php are supported.
 You can make more.